telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 ## Reset Fiddler Proxy (terminal app)

-Once our debugging with Fiddler Everywhere is done, you can reset the current environment's proxy by merely removing the Fiddler Everywhere proxy variables.
+Once our debugging with Fiddler Everywhere is done, reset the current environment's proxy by merely removing the Fiddler Everywhere proxy variables.
 To achieve that, you can use the **unset** command on macOS and Linux.
-On Windows, you need to set an empty string (as there is no **unset** command)
+On Windows, you need to set an empty string.

 - Unsetting the proxy on **macOS** and **Linux**
 ```bash